scholarslab/prosody/README.md

   WORDPRESS_TABLE_PREFIX=good_prefix_
   PORTS=80:80
   ```
+- Copy the uploads directory from the old prosody site
+  - `scp -r old.prosody.site:/path/to/wp/wp-content/uploads uploads`
+- Make a dump of the old prosody database.
+Make a folder called 'initial_sql', and put the file in there.
+  - Make sure to name it "prosody_production.sql".
+- Note the 'Dockerfile'.
+This is needed so that the xsl module is enabled in the WordPress image.
+This creates a separate docker image that is used instead of the one supplied by WordPress
+- Uncomment the 'initial_sql' line in the docker-compose.yml file.
+  - `./initial_sql/prosody_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`
 - Start the container with docker-compose
   - `docker-compose up`
+- After Docker Compose is running the container and there are no errors, then comment out the line with 'initial_sql' in the docker-compose.yml file.
+  - `#./initial_sql/prosody_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`
 - Change your '/etc/hosts' file to direct http://prosody.lib.virginia.edu to your local machine
   - For Mac and Linux
     - Add this line to the '/etc/hosts' file, you will need to be root or use sudo